 Assessments Required by the State Department of Education:

 The Universal Screening tool will be skills-based and provide national norms.
 It will be administered three (3) times a year for grades K-8.
-Greeneville City Schools administers STAR Early Literacy, STAR Reading, and STAR Math as our universal screening tool and to progress monitor as required by the state.
+Greeneville City Schools administers NWEA Map Growth as our universal screening tool and STAR Early Literacy, STAR Reading, and STAR Math to progress monitor as required by the state.

 The ACT assesses high school students' general educational development and ability to complete college-level work.
 The ACT is also used for HOPE scholarship eligibility.
 It is a standardized, multiple choice test that may be taken by sophomores, juniors, and seniors for college admission.
 The test measures English, reading, math, and science.
-Students may pick up an ACT packet from the GHS guidance office to register.
+Students may pick up an ACT packet from the GHS guidance office.

 The PSAT is a standardized test given in October that provides first-hand practice for the SAT and also gives students a choice to enter the National Merit Scholarship Corporations Scholarship programs.
 College-bound students in tenth and eleventh grades may choose to take the test.
 The test measures critical reading skills, math problem-solving skills, and writing skills.